LPology/Simple-Ajax-Uploader/README.md

           },

          // Do something after finishing the upload
-         // Note that the progress bar will be automatically removed because everything
+         // Note that the progress bar will be automatically removed upon completion because everything
-         // is encased in the "wrapper", which we designated to be removed using setProgressContainer()
+         // is encased in the "wrapper", which we designated to be removed with setProgressContainer()
         onComplete:	function(filename, response) {
             if (!response) {
               alert(filename + 'upload failed');